Skip to main content

 Below is a detailed overview of how PSK, PKC, and Session IDs are integrated into your system to secure Channels, Direct Messages, and Admin Messages.

-1. Chat Channels Using Pre-Shared Key (PSK)
+1. Chat Channels Using PSK

 • PSK Overview: